Handwriting OCR for Legal Professionals | Convert Legal...

 Client meetings and deposition preparation generate handwritten notes that become part of case files.
 Attorneys and paralegals take notes during interviews, mark up printed documents with observations, and create research summaries by hand.
 These notes contain case strategy, witness details, and critical observations that need to be preserved and made accessible to legal teams.

 Discovery materials frequently arrive with handwritten annotations.
 Opposing counsel marks documents.
 Medical professionals add handwritten entries to charts.
 Business records contain handwritten amendments to contracts.
 Review teams need to access both the printed content and the handwritten additions.
+Contract digitization becomes essential when legal teams need to search across both typed clauses and handwritten modifications efficiently.

 Historical probate and estate records present their own challenges.
 Wills, trust documents, and property records from previous decades exist only as handwritten originals or scanned images.
 Legal research into precedents or family histories requires working through these documents, but without digital text, they remain difficult to search or analyze efficiently.